AnthonyMadia/war-game/README.md

 ⚔️ In the event where the player's and computer's card equal each other, "War" will be displayed and the winner will have the loser's cards added to their deck.

+## Cool Features

+🔹 Sword and War audio
+🔹 Gradient color
+🔹 Track length of player and computer deck
+🔹 Displayw who won the round after each turn

+## Currently Working on:

+👨‍💻 Adding winner's score to local storage